-Many argue that this is one of the “Killer Applications” of Bitcoin.
+Many argue that Bitcoin’s reward halving is one of the “Killer Applications” of BTC.

-The reasoning for this is simple: the periodic halving has enabled Bitcoin to become the first form of money in history which total supply is known at all times, and where its inflation is controlled by nothing more than an algorithm.
+The reasoning for the statement is simple: the periodic halving has enabled Bitcoin to become the first form of money in history which total supply is known at all times, and where inflation is controlled by nothing more than an algorithm.

 In this article we will be covering 7 facts that you need to know about the 2020 Bitcoin halving, let’s dive right into it.